Root Canal Treatment Asheville

 What are the Symptoms of an Infected Tooth?

 As the infection develops, inflammation inside the tooth usually leads to unbearable pain.
 However, there are instances when you may have an infected tooth without pain.
-Because of this, maintaining regular dental checkups with Asheville dentist Dr. White is critical, so we can take digital x-rays annually and monitor the health of each tooth.
+Because of this, maintaining regular dental checkups with Asheville dentist Dr. White is critical, so we can take digital X-rays annually and monitor the health of each tooth.

 Other signs and symptoms of an infected tooth are: